Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Am I kind of start?
 I'll go.
 I say ladies first.

 Yeah, I'll go.
-Okay, so here's the thing with the deportations is that you look at it through three different lenses.
+Okay, so here's the thing with the deportations: is that you look at it through three different lenses.

 The first lens you could look at it through is the money lens, right?
 The billionaire lens, where they pay $89 billion in taxes while Tesla and Amazon pay zero.
-So we're gonna toss out 89 billion.

 But in reality, a study done by the Justice Department in 2021 showed us that American-born citizens are 10 times more likely to be incarcerated for a weapons charge, five times more likely for violent crime, two times more likely for drug offenses, and two times more likely for property crime over documented and undocumented immigrants.